 - Contact Residence Life to make arrangements for on-campus housing when you return (if applicable).

-- Complete the online Enrollment Verification Form - indicate that you will be an Ambrose student during your study abroad term even though you will not be on campus (for semester and year-long study abroad students only).
+- Complete the online Enrollment Verification Form.
+Indicate that you will be an Ambrose student during your study abroad term even though you won't be on campus.
+(For semester and year-long study abroad students only.)

 - Pay your SAU bill.
 NOTE: Payment plans cannot be used for study abroad costs.

 - Current passport holders: make sure that your passport is valid for at least 6 months after you return.

 - Make two copies of your passport photo page.
 Take one with you.
 Leave one copy at home.